Abrar Alvi

 Abrar Alvi (1 July 1927 – 18 November 2009) was an Indian film writer, director and actor.

 Most of his notable work was done in the 1950s and 1960s with Guru Dutt.
-He wrote some of the most respected works of Indian cinema, including Sahib Bibi Aur Ghulam, Kaagaz Ke Phool and Pyaasa, which have an avid following the world over.
-Pyaasa is included in the All-Time 100 Movies by Time magazine, as chosen by critics Richard Corliss and Richard Schickel.
+He wrote some of the most respected works of Indian cinema, including Sahib Bibi Aur Ghulam (1962), Kaagaz Ke Phool (1959) and Pyaasa (1957), which have an avid following the world over.
+Pyaasa (1957 film) is included in the All-Time 100 Movies by Time magazine, as chosen by critics Richard Corliss and Richard Schickel.

-Works
+Early life and career

+Abrar Alvi was born on 1 July 1927.
+During his college education in Nagpur, Maharashtra, he used to participate in college academic debates and was eventually writing and directing for theatre there.
+He also met a young Christian medical student from Lucknow at this college.
+Alvi wanted her to act in the college theatre with him but her father did not approve of this.
+Alvi would write her long, romantic letters which very much delighted the young student and it all resulted in a sweet college romance.
+Alvi, later in his life, realized that was his beginning of a writing career.
+This led to his entrance into the Bombay cinema and Alvi developing an ability to work with actors before their filmed scenes.